softcover/softcover_book/chapters/softcover_markdown.md

 {/$$}
 ```

-\noindent This syntax is odd and is included only for compatibility with other systems (particularly Leanpub's proprietary Markdown variant); Softcover also supports the proper \LaTeX\ syntax (Section~\ref{sec:latex_math}), which is strongly preferred.
+\noindent This syntax is included only for compatibility with other systems (particularly Leanpub Markdown), but Softcover also supports the proper \LaTeX\ syntax (Section~\ref{sec:latex_math}), which is strongly preferred.

 ## Embedded \LaTeX